The

 Helper Programs

-• Signal is a command line program that allows you to perform the same commands as from the Signal menu of MBAdmin.
-You can force the download of POP3 messages by simply clicking on a link rather than starting MBAdmin.
+Signal is a command line program that allows you to perform the same commands as from the Signal menu of MBAdmin.
+You can force sending of outbound messages by simply clicking on a link rather than starting MBAdmin.

 TestMX is a command line program to resolve the MX record for a give domain and then connect to the mail server.
 The main purpose is to troubleshoot MX related problems or to check if a domain can accept messages.